Evaluating and documenting maximum capacity

 We have a Plexiglass barrier between the staff member at the admissions desk and the guests.
-Floor marking clearly indicates social distance for guests in queue or while purchasing tickets.
-We accept credit cards—the swiping mechanism is on the guest-side of the barrier, so that staff does not have to touch the card, for both visitor and staff safety.
+We accept credit cards—the swiping mechanism is on the guest-side of the barrier, so that staff does not have to touch the card.
 Unfortunately, the ticketing software we work with is not currently compatible with contactless hardware.
+We also accept cash.

 Hand sanitizer is available at the entrance to the museum, on the guests’ side of the admissions desk barrier, in the gift shop, and on the staff side of the admissions desk.

-The admissions area is cleaned and disinfected as needed, but no less than twice a day.
+The admissions area is cleaned and disinfected as needed.

 Personnel safety precautions

-Prior to reopening, staff will receive a copy of the Health and Safety Plan, which they will review and sign.
+Staff have received a copy of the Health and Safety Plan, which they reviewed and signed.

 Social distancing, masks, hand-washing and hand sanitizer use are required.
-Signage is be posted to remind staff of these requirements.
+Signage is posted to remind staff of these requirements.

 All museum staff has been vaccinated and received boosters.